EuroPython/website/data/pages-content/faq.md

 ## **Q. When can sponsors start signing up?**

-A: The 2023 packages are not finalised yet, but will be similar to what we had in [EuroPython 2022](https://ep2022.europython.eu/sponsor).
-So do take a look to get an idea of the sponsorship options.
-We will publish our 2023 offerings soon on our [Sponsor Page](/sponsor).
+A: We are open for sponsorship signup now.
+You can find all the details of the 2023 sponsorship packages and options on our [sponsorship page](/sponsor), as well as the demographics of previous years.

-**Sponsors who sign up early will again receive a 10% discount.**
+**Sponsors who sign up by 31 March will receive a 10% discount as our launch sponsors.**

 We are committed to making EuroPython sponsorship accessible to most organisations keen to help the community.
 If you are interested in supporting EuroPython 2023, get in touch with our sponsors team at [sponsoring@europython.eu](sponsoring@europython.eu)